abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 because he’s a worthy monk to pay respects to.

-When we reflect back on the discourse that the Buddha gave on the highest blessings, one blessing he points to is *gāravo ca nivāto ca,* the qualities of respectfulness and humility.
+When we reflect back on the discourse that the Buddha gave on the highest blessings, one blessing he points to is *gāravo ca nivāto ca*, the qualities of respectfulness and humility.
 These are qualities that bring forth the highest blessings.
 They engender the sense of not having to carry the burden of a sense of self all the time—which is an